 - Double sided tape (available from most craft outlets)

 - Optional cool glue gun (available from most craft outlets)

 Please note that the colours for the products illustrated in the image above may not match the 'Products List'.

 Step 1.
 Take one of your polystyrene cones and cover it in double sided sticky tape.

 Step 2.
-Take one of your rattail multi colour packs and place all 4 colours next to each other.
+Take your macrame cords and place all 4 colours next to each other.
 Starting at the bottom of the cone, take all 4 threads and start wrapping them around the base.
 Overlap the starting point of the threads as neatly as you can and continue wrapping upwards, all the way up the cone.
 Spend a little time making sure your threads are neat before you press them securely to the cone.